jaylenbonds10-cyber/programming-project-REAL/README.md

 In our findings we discover a lot of different jobs that dont require much movement will be taken by AI in the near future.

-Too get started veiwing our work click the project file.
+Too get started veiwing our work click the project file and if you want to see the html version of it click the programming project.html.